Liz loves animals. Seeing them ill, hurt, or killed breaks her heart. She advocates for "adopt, don't shop" and TNR

 Of course, there is always the one who wants to act like a jerk, but that only proves that cats, like people, are individuals each with their own personalities.
 Don't we all know people who are jerks?

 Furthermore, two of our cats are bonafide "nurse cats," who have helped both my husband and me when we were not feeling well.
-My husband is a heart patient, and the one cat was his particular overnight companion when he was going through a very bad spell.
+My late husband was a heart patient, and the one cat was his particular overnight companion when he was going through a very bad spell.
 If he was distressed during his sleep, she would know and wake him up so he could use his medication.

 Busted!
 Cats are alert and capable of caring concern.

 Myth Number Four: Cats Are Dignified